EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Implementing-Active-Directory-Federation-Services.md

     ````

 1. In Windows PowerShell credential request, enter the credentials of **AD\Administrator**.
-1. Exit and remove the remote PowerShell session.
+1. Exit the remote PowerShell session.

     ````powershell
     Exit-PSSession